aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/mailmergedestination/_index.md

 public class MailMergeDestination
 ```

-A utility class providing constants.
 Specifies the possible results which may be generated when a mail merge is carried out on a document.
 ## Fields

 | Field | Description |